 Figure 4 shows an example where the provisioner has modeled the sample application as a composition of the Reactor and Acceptor-Connector patterns.
-The Reactor exemplifies the event handling within the server, while the Acceptor-Connector demonstrate the communication mechanisms between the client and server.
-In addition to this high-level view, the user can click on any one of the patterns and model its internals, as shown in the ovals in the figure (whose details are described below).
+The reactor exemplifies the event handling within the server, while the acceptor-connector demonstrate the communication mechanisms between the client and server.
+In addition to this high-level view, the user can click on any one of the patterns and model its internals, as shown in the ovals in the figure.
 From the figure, it can be seen that POSAML follows a hierarchical modeling structure.
 At the top-most level one can model inter-pattern relationships and constraints.
-At the lower level, a provisioner can drill down into each pattern to model the participants of the pattern and the inter-pattern relationships between them.
+At the lower level, a provisioner can enter "inside" each pattern to model the participants of the pattern and the inter-pattern relationships between them.
+In the remainder of this section we describe these individual steps of the provisioning workflow.

-Step 2 (a): Modeling the Reactor Pattern
+Step 2: Modeling the Reactor Pattern

-The ability to handle and dispatch simultaneously occurring events effectively without any additional resource overhead is an integral part of middleware used in real-time, eventdriven and performance-critical environments.
-The Reactor [19] allows event-driven applications to demultiplex and dispatch service requests that are delivered to an application from one or more clients.
+The ability to handle and dispatch simultaneously occurring events effectively without any additional resource overhead is an integral part of middleware used in real-time, event-driven and performance-critical environments.
+The Reactor [20] allows event-driven applications to demultiplex and dispatch service requests that are delivered to an application from one or more clients.
 The Reactor pattern inverts the flow of control in a system during event handling.

-The Reactor model for a POSAML model of our sample client-server application is shown in Figure 5, where the provisioner configures the following participants:
+The Reactor model for POSAML model of our sample client-server application is shown in Figure 5, where the provisioner configures the following participants: